Rebel459/unified-api-docs/docs/client-helpers/networking.md

-# Network Payloads
+# Networking

-**Class: `UnifiedClientHelpers.NetworkPayloads`**
+**Class: `UnifiedClientHelpers / ClientHelpersImpl.Networking`**

 Used to send packets from the client to the server.

-[UnifiedHelpers.NetworkPayloads](/helpers/network-payloads) handles all other client-to-server & server-to-client behaviour.
+[UnifiedHelpers.NETWORKING](/helpers/networking) handles all other client-to-server & server-to-client behaviour.

 There are a couple things to note with Unified API's networking payloads
 - all payloads registries / handlers are combined